RichelleT/Education-System-in-Django/README.md

 |Create a new admin account <br/><br/>**- double check role selection and select Admin**|
 |Done|

-##To remove two existing user accounts in existing database imported
+## To remove two existing user accounts in existing database imported
+### Note: Only for those who had used the imported database
 ### Warning: Do not perform this step before creating your own superuser and admin account and before double checking newly created superuser and admin account works

 |Step |
 |-------------|
 |Login to superuser account|